jailbirt/theeye-docs/scripts/README.md

 ```

-The JSON output needs to include a `state` property with the final state of your script, and a `data` property with any extra information you want to send to the api.
+The JSON output must have a `state` property with a the state value from your script execution, and a `data` property with any extra information you consider, TheEye will show the `data` value in the execution log.

 If you need to validate the JSON output of your scripts, you can use this simple nodejs script - there are also nice web sites that can validate JSON for you too.
 Change it for your case